jakubtomsu/jakubtomsu.github.io/content/posts/odin_comp_speed.md

 ### What to do about this

+> Update: there is now a `-build-diagnostics` flag.
+But the following approach also works.

 There isn't any kind of diagnostics in the Odin compiler itself to check if this is happening.
 What you can do however is compile your code and check the symbols.
 For example like this on Windows:
 ```
 odin build my_program -build-mode:lib
 dumpbin /SYMBOLS my_program.lib > symbols.txt
 ```
 Or with `objdump` on Linux.
 You're looking for a long list of repeated procedure symbols, something like: `my_package::my_procedure:proc(my_param:$$value, ...)`.

 To help mitigate this issue, you could try putting all the common code into a non-parapoly procedure and calling it indirectly.
 Or, if you don't actually *need* the parapoly specialization and only use it for "optimization", just get rid of it.